ioBroker/ioBroker.docs/docs/en/install/updatenode.md

 ioBroker is stopped using its own console command or system service management

 #### 5 - Check if processes are still running
 This usually terminates all processes.
 To be on the safe side, you should check again that there are really no processes (adapters, backups) running.
-You can also use a tool like "top" to check whether there are still processes that start with "io." start.
+You can also use a tool like "top" to check whether there are still processes that start with "io." begin.

 #### 6 - Node.js update
 The next step is to update Node.js to the desired new version.
 However, the update differs depending on the installed operating system, see instructions

 ?> The Node Package Manager, abbreviated to `npm`, is also updated, this may have to be reset to npm v6.x up to js-controller version 3, depending on the Node.js version used.
-Starting with js-controller version 4, npm v7/8 is also supported.
+Starting with js-controller version 4, npm v8.x/9.x is also supported.

 #### 7 - Check version and paths
 After the update is complete, the paths and installed versions are checked again.